How amethyst can heal

 How to use?

-Apart from using jewelleries there are several more ways of using amethyst to receive the positive energies from it.
+Apart from using jewelry, there are several more ways of using amethyst to receive the positive energies from it.
 Pressing a very small piece of stone with a diameter of 4-6mm on any acupuncture point leads to the clearing of energy blockade.
-For arthritis patients wrapping amethyst beds in a strand around the area of paining joints yield very good result.
+For arthritis patients wrapping amethyst beds in a strand around the area of paining joints yield the very good result.

 To let the amethysts soak in the sun for the whole day is believed to increase its healing powers.
 This sun – soaked amethyst will keep your home free from negative energies.
-On the other hand let the amethyst absorb the moon light for the whole night and that will keep your family members calm and in a peaceful state of mind.
+On the other hand, let the amethyst absorb the moonlight for the whole night and that will keep your family members calm and in a peaceful state of mind.

 Keeping amethyst in forms of cluster or pyramids will increase the spiritual feelings of the members of the house.
-However, it is generally recommended that the power of amethyst should be applied cautiously on the patients having paranoid or schizoid tendencies.
+However, it is generally recommended that the power of amethyst should be applied cautiously to the patients having paranoid or schizoid tendencies.